If you are serious about BBQ Grilling and Smoking Meats and are looking for the best offset smoker to take your craft to the next level, welcome!

 What we don’t like about offset smoker grills

 Although indirect fire and side fireboxes sound like a good combination, and they are, a by-product of this combination is dimensions.
-Offset smokers are large, and sometimes, finding a good space to store them or even use them at home can be challenging.
+These smokers are large, and sometimes, finding a good space to store them or even use them at home can be challenging.

 These grills are also heavy, and it might be hard to move these grills around your backyard.
 Some models like the Dyna Glo Char Griller are built using thinner steel, making them lighter and easier to move around.